Near-Field Aeroacoustic Shape Optimization at Low Reynolds Numbers: NACA0012 Airfoil

 \subsubsection{Results and Discussion}

 The optimization procedure is run using a maximum polynomial degree of $\mathcal{P}3$, shown in Figure \ref{fig:Airfoil2DGridIndependenceP3}.
 The maximum camber range is set to $c_{max}^{a} \in [-10, 10]$ as a percentage of the chord, with the distance from the airfoil leading edge in the range of $x_{c_{max}^{a}} \in [2, 9]$ as a tenth of the chord.
 The maximum thickness of the airfoil is within the range of $t_{max}^{a} \in [8,16]$ as a percentage of the chord.
 Finally, the angle of attack varies from $-5^\circ$ to $5^\circ$.
-The objective function is defined as the sound pressure level at the observer with constraints on both the mean lift and mean drag coefficients.
+The objective function is defined as the overall sound pressure level at the observer with constraints on both the mean lift and mean drag coefficients.
 A quadratic penalty term is added to the objective function when the lift coefficient deviates from the baseline design, and an additional quadratic penalty term is added when the mean drag coefficient is above the baseline design.
 The objective function is defined as

-where the constant $\epsilon$ is set to $400,000$ to compensate for the order of magnitude difference in $SPL$ and $\overline{C_L}$ and $\overline{C_D}$.
-The defined objective function minimizes the sound pressure level while keeping the mean lift coefficient intact, and ensures the optimized airfoil has a similar or lower mean drag coefficient.
+where the constant $\epsilon$ is set to $400,000$ to compensate for the order of magnitude difference in $OASPL$ and $\overline{c_l}$ and $\overline{c_d}$.
+The defined objective function minimizes the overall sound pressure level while maintaining the mean lift coefficient, and ensures the optimized airfoil has a similar or lower mean drag coefficient.